-The estimated combined population for the Lower Mekong countries was 237.7 million in 2015.1 Vietnam had the largest population at 93.5 million, while Laos had the smallest at 6.8 million.
+The estimated combined population for the Lower Mekong countries was 242.8 million in 2018.1 Vietnam had the largest population at 96.5 million, while Laos had the smallest at 7 million.

 Not surprisingly, this young population is increasingly connected to the world.
-Internet penetration in the region is rising rapidly, particularly as smartphones with low-cost internet plans become more widely available.4
+Internet penetration in the region is rising rapidly, particularly as smartphones with low-cost internet plans become more widely available.6

 Source: United Nations, Population Division.
 World Population Prospects: The 2015 Revision.
 Population density by major area, region and country, 1950-2100 (persons per square km).
-Created by ODI, April 2016.
+Created by ODM, April 2016, reviewed March 2019.
 Licensed under CC BY-SA 4.0.

 Even so, Vietnam’s population is focused in two areas: the Red River Delta, including greater Hanoi, and the Mekong Delta, including greater Ho Chi Minh City.
 Unlike other parts of ASEAN, and with the exception of Thailand, growth is projected to continue through 2050.
 This will increase density and may strain resources, contribute to urban-rural migration, and create greater demand for efficient and sustainable development practices.